emilio-berti/scaling-charisma/README.md

 ## Shiny app to explore residuals

 I made a Shiny app to explore residuals and outliers.
-This can be launched downloading the entire repository and launching the script *R/shiny.R*.
-This will install also the required R packages: tidyverse, plotly, shiny, magrittr.
+This can be launched downloading the entire repository and running the script *R/shiny.R*.
+This will install also the required R packages: *tidyverse*, *plotly*, *shiny*, *magrittr*.